-The solution for a past partner and I is to go car camping in areas that are not normally backpacking destinations, but are still wonderful.
+The solution for someone and I is to go car camping in areas that are not normally backpacking destinations, but are still wonderful.
 We can bring all the warmer gear we need, lots of yummy food and not worry about the weight.

 The places where we car camp are usually lower in elevation and therefore the shoulder season extends further vs the higher elevation places in Colorado.
 The best part?
 These places are less crowded with little- to-no-people.
 We often have the area almost or even entirely to ourselves.